 Then came 2017 and a watershed moment in our firm’s history—the relocation of our Nashville home office from Union Street, which we had occupied since 1997, to downtown Nashville’s SoBro district and a brand-new mixed-use office tower designed by Gresham Smith.
 This major move to three floors and 75,000 square feet of office space provided the opportunity to rethink our approach to how we work.

 We built out the new headquarters with the idea that our staff would be fully mobile and have the ability to collaborate from anywhere within our space.
 We overbuilt the wireless networking capabilities and installed massive data connectivity to our data center, which was relocated to a third-party location as part of the move.

-We also reimagined the workspace, providing sit/stand desks, dual 24-inch monitors, and a dock to connect laptops, a keyboard and a mouse at every desk within the firm.
-For the first time, Gresham Smith employees could truly work from anywhere, yet have the experience of a familiar environment.
+We also reimagined the workspace, providing sit/stand desks, dual 24-inch monitors, a dock to connect laptops, and a keyboard/mouse at every desk within the firm.
+For the first time, Gresham Smith employees could truly work from anywhere yet have the experience of a familiar environment.

 With our BIM models live in the cloud, our employees were able to work on large 3D models while remaining untethered from the office.

-Last, but by no means least, we rolled out all of the changes that had been piloted in our new Nashville HQ to the rest of our office locations.
-So, when the call came to go fully remote, we were well-prepared with infrastructure in place capable of providing an in-the-office experience—no matter where our staff were working.
+Finally, we rolled out all of the changes that had been piloted in our new Nashville HQ to the rest of our office locations.
+So, when the call came to go fully remote, we were well-prepared with infrastructure in place capable of providing an in-the-office experience—no matter where our staff was working.

 Planning Ahead for a “Rainy” Day

-We couldn’t have possibly known this over the years, but all along we had been building a robust and effective remote work structure that would deliver at a critical time.
-While many other firms were just starting to scale up to handle the coronavirus crisis, we were already working without interruption, staying on production schedule timelines and providing uninterrupted service to our clients.
+We couldn’t have possibly known it over the years, but all along we had been building a robust and effective remote work structure that would deliver at a critical time.
+While many other firms were just starting to scale up to handle the COVID-19 crisis, we were already working without interruption, staying on production schedule timelines, and providing uninterrupted service to our clients.